-- Do allot several days / weeks to develop a xeric design plan.
-Identify shady spots, determine areas with new function, create a plant list and draw draft plans.
+Do allot several days / weeks to develop a xeric design plan.
+Identify shady spots, determine areas with a new function, create a plant list and draw draft plans.

-- Do contact your homeowner's association (HOA.)
+Do contact your homeowner's association (HOA).
 While the law (Senate Bill 13-183) allows homeowners to have xeric design and reduce turf regardless of HOA regulations, there are still some enforceable restrictions.
-HOA contact information.

-- Do change out your sprinklers.
+Do change out your sprinklers.
 A major consideration of xeric design is using less water.
-Consider install a new drip or micro-spray system.
+Consider installing a new drip or micro-spray system.

-- Do be patient.
+Do be patient.
 It will take any landscape (xeric or other), 3 to 4 years to begin to fill in.
 For a true xeric landscape, after 3 years, regular watering is no longer required.
-You will only need to water occasionally during hot, dry months.
+You will only need to water occasionally during hot and dry months.

-- Don't be afraid of maintenance.
-Xeric design does require occasional maintenance.
+Don't be afraid of maintenance.
+ColoradoScape design does require occasional maintenance.
 You will need to weed, mulch and prune.
 However, maintenance will be much less than the constant mowing, fertilizing and aerating of a lawn.